SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   Now that you you have created your Approval SubProcess you need to configure the inputs of the SubProcess with the Process Content.

-14. Navigate back to the Billing Block Removal Process, select the Approval Billing Block Removal SubProcess and go to Inputs Tab.
+14. Navigate back to the Billing Block Removal Process, select the Approval Billing Block Removal SubProcess and go to Inputs section.

   - Map **SalesOrderInfo > BillingBlockStatus** to **Process Inputs > data > OverallBillingBlockStatus**
   - Map **SalesOrderInfo > DistributionChannel** to **Process Inputs > data > DistributionChannel**